TheBlob42/alpacka.nvim/README.md

 ## Motivation

-Moving from [vim-plug](https://github.com/junegunn/vim-plug) to [packer.nvim](https://github.com/wbthomason/packer.nvim) because of Lua and then on to [lazy.nvim](https://github.com/folke/lazy.nvim) because of the support for a lockfile showed me what I expect of a plugin manager and what not.
-And when I ran into issues with the `lazy-lock.json` file not behaving as I would want and expect (see [here](https://github.com/folke/lazy.nvim/issues/1787) and [here](https://github.com/folke/lazy.nvim/issues/1740) for examples) I took the chance to create my own simple solution tailored toward my own needs:
+Moving from [vim-plug](https://github.com/junegunn/vim-plug) to [packer.nvim](https://github.com/wbthomason/packer.nvim) for Lua support and then to [lazy.nvim](https://github.com/folke/lazy.nvim) for its lockfile feature refined my expectations of a plugin manager for Neovim.
+However, when I encountered issues with the `lazy-lock.json` file not behaving as I expected (see [here](https://github.com/folke/lazy.nvim/issues/1787) and [here](https://github.com/folke/lazy.nvim/issues/1740) for examples) I took the opportunity to create a simpler solution tailored toward my personal needs:

-- I don't care about lazy loading and my startuptime
+- I don't care about lazy loading and startup time optimizations
 - I don't need support for [luarocks](https://luarocks.org/)
-- I value determinism and simplicity higher than speed
+- I prioritize determinism and simplicity over raw speed

 ### Features

-- Use the existing `packages` feature of Neovim
+- Leverage Neovim's built-in `packages` system
 - Install and load plugins synchronously
-  - Always loaded exactly in the order they are defined
+  - Load exactly in the order of definition
-  - Simple dependency management
+  - Simple and predictable dependency management
 - Provide hook functions for building, initializing and configuring plugins
-- A lockfile: `alpacka-lock.json`
+- Includes a lockfile (`alpacka-lock.json`)
-  - Keep track of the commits of installed plugins
+  - Track commits of installed plugins
   - Sync your state to different machines
-  - Only manual updates for full control
+  - Only manual file updates for full control

 ### Non-Features